The next application deadline will be Feb 15, 2019. Applications may be submitted after January 2nd, 2019.

-- If you are taking courses at another institution, make sure to send official transcripts from that school to CSI's Office of the Registrar for transfer credit purposes.
+- If you are taking courses at another institution, make sure to send official transcripts to CSI's Office of the Registrar for transfer credit purposes.
 Transfer transcript processing may take several weeks.
 Students are encouraged to submit transcripts in a timely manner.
 Score sheet totals will not be adjusted after the application deadline for late or contested transfer course transcripts.

 To apply to the CSI Associate Degree Nursing program, follow the steps below.

 Step 1: Apply to the College of Southern Idaho (to become a student and get a student ID number).